Kit’s Secret Guitar, Gear, and Music Page

 How to Apply Customized Pedal Graphics

-Here are some designs I mocked up over my BYOC template, mostly using Gerald Scarfe's incredible art he created for Pink Floyd's The Wall.
+Below are some designs I mocked up over my templates, mostly using Gerald Scarfe's incredible art he created for Pink Floyd's The Wall.
 Note - this is all copyrighted art.
 I don't own it, so don't even ask if I will sell it to you.
-All of this art was found on the web or made from screen captures from The Wall, then comped together in Photoshop.
+All of this art was found on the web, scanned, or made from screen captures from The Wall DVD, then comped together in Photoshop.
 Click on the template to the right to get a .pdf template you can use for your Large Beaver layout.

 1. Remove all knobs, jacks, and circuit board from the Beaver (or any pedal), or just remove the knobs and jacks and tape over the pedal circuit and guts with painters tape.
-Be sure to cover the holes.Wipe off the outside pedal of any debris or finger prints.
-I use isapropyl alcohol.
+Some circuit cannot be removed from the enclosure without desoldering, so taping over the circuit is a simple solution.
+Be sure to cover the holes, so spray paint will not get on the circuit.Wipe off the outside pedal of any debris or finger prints, or the paint will not adhere properly.
+I wipe down the surfaces with common isapropyl rubbing alcohol found in super markets and drug stores.

 ......